-ST. PAULS — The St. Pauls football team looked to be the better one on the field Friday for about 30 minutes of their game against Gray’s Creek on Friday night, but an affliction of cramping derailed the teams upset hopes and allowed Gray’s Creek to come back in a 42-28 victory to open the season.
+ST. PAULS — The St. Pauls football team looked to be the better one on the field Friday for the first 30 minutes of its game against Gray’s Creek on Friday night, but an affliction of cramping derailed the teams upset hopes and allowed Gray’s Creek to come back and beat them 42-28 in the season opener for both teams.

-“We used about everybody tonight,” said coach Trey Sasser.
-“We had 34 that dressed, and we used about all of them tonight.”
+“We used about everybody tonight,” said St. Pauls coach Trey Sasser.
+“We had 34 that dressed and we used about all of them tonight.”

 The Bulldogs wracked up 250 yards of offense in the first half, along with a 14-7 lead before recovering an onside kick and driving for their third score to open the second half of play when Cody McKenna ran it in from six yards out.
 That gave St. Pauls a 20-7 lead with nine minutes to go in the third quarter.

 Sasser said he was happy with McKenna’s play.